cbass2404/wctrl-auto-ab-detent-ratio/README.md

 The part id (`0xBE60` here) is discovered by broadcast, never assumed, so swapping handles or throttles re-discovers correctly.

-Match the **model, not the brand.** The vendor rebranded twice — **WinWing → WinUSA → WinCtrl** — in roughly 18 months, so the same model reports as `WINWING ...`, `WINUSA ...` or `WINCTRL ...` depending on how old its firmware is.
+Match the **model, not the brand.** The vendor rebranded twice, **WinWing → WinUSA → WinCtrl**, in roughly 18 months, so the same model reports as `WINWING ...`, `WINUSA ...` or `WINCTRL ...` depending on how old its firmware is.
 No brand word belongs in the filter.

-Device selection keys on the **USB vendor id `0x4098`**, which is assigned to the company rather than the brand and survived all three names — SimAppPro's own `supportDevice.json` lists `"vid": 16536` for both its `WINWING` and `WINCTRL` entries of the same hardware.
+Device selection keys on the **USB vendor id `0x4098`**, which is assigned to the company rather than the brand and survived all three names, SimAppPro's own `supportDevice.json` lists `"vid": 16536` for both its `WINWING` and `WINCTRL` entries of the same hardware.